This article has been updated since its initial publication on Dec. 1, 2003.

 The income answer

-I'm not saying that every stock in your portfolio should be a utility.
-Far from it.
-However, investors always must be conscious of the level of risk they're taking to achieve their reward, and historically speaking, dividend-paying investments have offered the most compelling risk-reward tradeoff available.
+I'm not saying that every stock in your portfolio has to be a utility or a dividend stock -- far from it.
+However, investors must always be conscious of the level of risk that they're taking to achieve their reward, and historically speaking, dividend-paying investments have offered the most compelling risk-reward trade-off available.
 Opportunities to achieve above-average returns while taking below-average risk abound in this investment category.

-For instance, the first investment selection for the Income Investor was AmSouth Bancorp
+For instance, the best-performing investment selection for Motley Fool Income Investor has been Annaly Mortgage

 The Foolish bottom line